 The refrigerator method of pickling

-The refrigerator method is much simpler and it’s quick (we also use this method for our Homemade Pineapple Preserves).
+The refrigerator method is much simpler and it’s quick (we also use this method for our Pickled Green Beans and Homemade Pineapple Preserves).
 The only downside to it that I know of is that anything you pickle this way isn’t going to last as long.
 But, as I mentioned earlier – if you don’t have large amounts of whatever you’re pickling, then it shouldn’t matter.
 You don’t need to preserve a year’s worth, right?

 How can I use pickled okra?